Lifetime ISA guide

 Minimum investment: £1

-Skipton Building Society is the first (and only) provider of the Cash LISA.
+Skipton Building Society was the first (and only) provider of the Cash LISA.

 A Cash LISA is the safest option to go for, as it works essentially the same as a regular savings account.